roubachof/Sharpnado.TaskLoaderView/README.md

 * Default layout for all loading states (`Loading`, `Error`, `Success`, `Notification`, `Refresh`)
 * Stylable layouts including fonts, accent colors, error images, ...
-* Any states are overridable with user custom views and easily positionned with AbsoluteLayout properties
+* Any states are overridable with user custom views and easily positioned with AbsoluteLayout properties
 * Support for `Xamarin.Forms.Skeleton` nuget package
 * Support for refresh scenarios, and error while refreshing with the `ErrorNotificationView`
 * Support loading task on demand with the `NotStarted` state